marioamz/PopCulture/README.md

 #### Step 1: Get Git

-Make sure to add the movies_metadata.csv file from dropbox and then pull all the necessary files into a new directory on your machine by running the following command.
+Make sure to add the movies_metadata.csv file from dropbox/google drive file and then pull all the necessary files into a new directory on your machine by running the following command.
+The movies_metadata.csv must be within the git repository.

 ```
 git clone https://github.com/marioamz/PopCulture